wesbos/eslint-config-wesbos/readme.md

 1. Open Prettier configuration by going to File > Settings (Edit > Preferences on Mac) > Languages & Frameworks > Code Quality Tools > Prettier (optionally just search settings for "prettier")
 1. Uncheck both **On code reformat** and **On save**
-1. _Optional BUT IMPORTANT:_ If you have the Prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through Eslint already.
+1. _Optional BUT IMPORTANT:_ If you have the Prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through ESLint already.
    1. Make sure the **Run for files** glob does not include `js,ts,jsx,tsx`.
    2. An example glob for styles, config, and markdown. `{**/*,*}.{yml,css,sass,md}`

-## With Typescript
+## With TypeScript

 Same instructions as above, just make sure you extend `wesbos/typescript` instead of just `wesbos`.